Partygate police interviewing key witnesses over ‘lockdown-busting events’

 “However, every questionnaire response is being assessed alongside all available evidence, and should this reach the evidential threshold, then referrals will be made.”

-The force is investigating 12 events, including as many as six which Prime Minister Boris Johnson is reported to have attended.
+The force is investigating 12 events, including as many as six which Mr Johnson is reported to have attended.

 As of around a month ago, more than 50 questionnaires had been sent out – a figure that is now out of date.